RTEMS/rtems-docs/c-user/initialization.rst

     Initialization of the POSIX Threads object class.
 This step is optional and depends on the application configuration.

-RTEMS_SYSINIT_POSIX_CONDITION_VARIABLE
-    Initialization of the POSIX Condition Variable object class.
-This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_POSIX_MUTEX
     Initialization of the POSIX Mutex object class.
 This step is optional and depends on the application configuration.